Opioid use disorder: Twelve-step programs

-While medical treatment may help with the initial symptoms of opioid withdrawal, once the first stages of withdrawal are through, a method for long-term preventative care is attendance at 12-step groups such as Narcotics Anonymous (NA).
+While medical treatment may help with the initial symptoms of opioid withdrawal, once the first stages of withdrawal are through, a method for long-term preventive care is attendance at 12-step groups such as Narcotics Anonymous (NA).
 NA's 12-step process is based on the 12-step facilitation of Alcoholic Anonymous (AA) and centers on peer support, self-help, and spiritual connectedness.
 Some evidence also supports the use of these programs for adolescents.
 Multiple studies have shown increased abstinence for those in NA compared to those who are not.
 Members report a median abstinence length of 5 years.

 Novel experimental treatments

 Though medications and behavioral treatments are effective forms for treating OUD, relapse remains a common problem.
 The medical community has looked to novel technologies and traditional alternative medicines for new ways to approach the issues of continued cravings and impaired executive functioning.
 While consensus on their efficacy has not been reached, a number of reviews have shown promising results for the use of non-invasive brain stimulation (NIBS) for reducing cravings in OUD.

 These results are consistent with the use of NIBS for reducing cravings of other substances.
 Investigations into the anecdotal evidence of psychedelics like ibogaine have also shown the possibility of decreased cravings and withdrawal symptoms.
+Emerging research includes the noribogaine analogue GM-3009, a next-generation neuroplastogen engineered to eliminate the cardiotoxicity of traditional ibogaine, with clinical Phase 1 trials commencing in 2026.
 Ibogaine is illegal in the U.S. but is unregulated in Mexico, Costa Rica, and New Zealand, where many clinics use it for addiction treatment.
 Research has shown a minor mortality risk due to its cardiotoxic and neurotoxic effects.

 In 2024 the FDA approved the NET (NeuroElectric Therapy) device, which reduces withdrawal symptoms by neurostimulation.
 Used for three to five days of continuous treatment, NET delivers alternating current via surface electrodes placed trans-cranially at the base of the skull on each side of the head.